Head of State

 Any of this and all of the acts pursuant thereto may be secret or not.
 Any of this is reversible even if an act pursuant to delegation is not.

-In the U.S., much of the White House staff, the military, the Department of State, the National Security Agency, the Central Intelligence Agency, and the Federal Bureau of Investigation have likely been delegated some Presidential power that is in the norms.
+In the U.S., much of the White House staff, the military, the Department of State, the National Security Agency, the Central Intelligence Agency, and the Federal Bureau of Investigation (which has some counterintelligence authority) have likely been delegated some Presidential power that is in the norms.
 That delegating likely has been for decades, and probably almost since the founding of the U.S. Other agencies, e.g., courts, may not even know.
 They may not be told by government attorneys for fear of publicity, a fear residing in the agencies the attorneys effectively represent.

 The U.S. courts and the other agencies may apply domestic law, including the Constitution, because these delegated-to agencies may happen not to tell anyone else.
 The Federal government may prefer accepting the consequences of delegating in secret, while other people may have no choice about accepting consequences, probably not even knowing about the norms.